DoSomething/contentful-prototype/docs/development/data-and-performance/analytics.md

 # Analytics

 We track a series of analytics events and user interactions throughout the user session across the Phoenix application.
-These events are dispatched to various platforms, consumed by our data team and surfaced in [Looker](data.dosomething.org).
+These events are dispatched to various platforms, consumed by our data team and surfaced in [Google Analytics](https://analytics.google.com/analytics/web/#/report-home/a493209w819276p196748557) and [Looker](data.dosomething.org).

 ## Analytics Services

-We use two analytics services in Phoenix to track our events:
+We use a few analytics services in Phoenix to track our events:

 - [Puck](https://github.com/DoSomething/puck-client) is a DoSomething maintained open source JS analytics library which we use to track all of our events.
-The data is dispatched to and stored in our deployed Puck application which is ingested by the Data team and surfaced in Looker.
+The data is dispatched to and stored in our deployed Puck application which is ingested by the Data team and surfaced in Looker. _This service is being deprecated and is no longer ingested by our data warehouse._

-- [Google Analytics](https://analytics.google.com/analytics/web/).
-Most events are also dispatched to GA in addition to Page View events for each page visit on site.
+- [Google Tag Manager](https://marketingplatform.google.com/about/tag-manager/).
+Events are also dispatched to GTM via the [Data Layer](https://support.google.com/tagmanager/answer/6164391?hl=en), and are dispatched over to Google Analytics).

+- [Snowplow](https://snowplowanalytics.com/).
+We dispatch events using the [Snowplow JS Tracker](https://github.com/snowplow/snowplow-javascript-tracker), which pushes events to our Snowplow config & data warehouse via [Fivetran](https://fivetran.com/).

-## Event Naming
+## Tracking an Event

-We've established the following naming conventions for any analytics event tracked in Phoenix:

-**Rules**:

-- event names must be snake-cased (lowercase with underscores).
-- pattern: `app_verb_noun(\_adjective)`, the adjective is optional.
-- event names assume a past tense for the verb ("clicked" instead of "click", "visited" instead of "visit", etc.)
+_@TODO: Update this with the new naming conventions based on the assorted `metadata` parameters, and the [naming conventions](https://github.com/orgs/DoSomething/teams/tech-leads/discussions/3)_

+To track a new event, simply import the `trackAnalyticsEvent` method from `/resources/assets/helpers/analytics.js` and pass it an object containing the following fields:

+- `metadata`: an object containing the `noun`, `verb`, optional `adjective`, `category`, `target`, and optional `label`.
+- `context` _(optional)_: an object containing contextual event information e.g. the `pageId` where the event took place.
+- `service` _optional_: define the singular service to track the event (e.g. `ga`).
+(The event will be dispatched to _all_ services by default).

 See listed events below for some examples.

-{% hint style="info" %}
-For Google Analytics events, we track the event name as the 'Action', the noun prefixed by `phoenix_` as the 'Category', and the URL of the user as the 'Label'.
-{% endhint %}

 ## Phoenix Events

-The following are all events currently tracked across the Phoenix application:
+The following are all events currently tracked across the Phoenix application (this is _not_ an exhaustive list):

 | Event Name                                           | Event Description                                                                                                                    | Platforms |
 | ---------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------ | --------- |